 - Annuity Review.
 Annuities are evolving at a rapid rate, with living benefits (e.g., step-ups and lifetime income) and death benefits getting better all the time.
 Older annuities often do not provide the same range of benefits.

 - 403(b) Services.
 If your plan allows, we provide you with guidance in making product, investment, and allocation decisions.

 - Windfall Asset Management.
 Inheriting or winning a large amount of cash creates a number of questions about how best to deploy or manage it.

 - Sustainable Investing (SRI, ESG).
 For clients with an interest in sustainable investing or socially responsible investing, an individual investment plan can be developed that includes appropriate investment vehicles.

 - Life Insurance Review.
 We can provide guidance on the amount of life insurance (if any) you should have, and help you objectively assess the quality of the insurance products you own.
-It's important to understand the true costs and benefits of different kinds of life insurance, and to have the right levels in place.
+It's important to understand the true costs and benefits of different kinds of life insurance and to have the right levels of life insurance in place.

 - Disability Income Insurance.
 People often do not understand what their coverage is, how it works, or how to go about deciding if supplemental coverage is warranted.

 - Long-term Care Insurance.
 Long-term care costs are among the biggest threats to retirement assets.
 As with all insurance products, it is necessary to take a clear-eyed view of costs and benefits—and ultimately, to have the right coverage for your situation.

 - Wealth Transfer.
 This includes working with your attorney to create an estate plan, and managing assets to best realize the goals defined by the client.